-Director of Studies and Head of GCSE – Maya Waterstone
+Director of Studies – Maya Waterstone

 Maya Waterstone read Theology at King’s College, London.
 She taught at Montessori level for four years before joining MPW in 2003.
 She was appointed Head of GCSE in 2015.
 Maya is a qualified adolescent therapeutic counsellor.